-The bank's net income/tangible assets recovered to 0.3% in Q1 2021 (Q1 2020: -0.1%; full-year 2020: 0.1%), primarily driven by a significant decline in loan loss provisions to DKK497 million, compared with DKK4.3 billion in Q1 2020 and DKK7.0 billion in full-year 2020, as the fallout from the pandemic took hold.
-The provisions booked in Q1 2021 mainly reflected a credit deterioration in individual exposures in segments hit by the continuous lockdown (DKK400 million).
+The bank's net income/tangible assets recovered to 0.3% in the first nine months of 2021 (9M 2020: 0.1%; full-year 2020: 0.1%), primarily driven by a significant decline in loan loss provisions to DKK587 million, compared with DKK6.3 billion in 9M 2020 and DKK7.0 billion in full-year 2020, as the fallout from the pandemic took hold.
+The provisions booked in the first nine months 2021 mainly reflected a credit deterioration in individual exposures in segments hit by the continuous lockdown (DKK494 million).

-In Q1 2021, net income was also supported by higher trading income, compared with Q1 2020 when market conditions deteriorated, and higher net fee income.
-However, net interest income (NII), which is the bank's primary source of income (around half of total income in Q1 2021), declined by 2%.
+In the first nine months 2021, net income was also supported by higher net fee income, and higher income from the bank's insurance activities year-on-year.
+However, net interest income (NII), which is the bank's primary source of income (around half of total income in 9M 2021), declined by 1%.
 In recent years, NII has been under pressure from margin compression in the bank's four Nordic home markets amid low rates, intense competition and a shift towards longer-term mortgages in Denmark, which have lower administrative margins.
-Expenses were marginally lower in Q1 2021, declining by 2% compared with Q1 2020, as the bank continues its efforts to achieve cost savings to improve efficiency and support profitability.
-Costs relating to the Estonia case were also lower in the quarter.
+Expenses were marginally lower in the first nine months 2021, declining by 2% compared with 9M 2020, as the bank continues its efforts to achieve cost savings to improve efficiency and support profitability.
+Costs relating to the Estonia case were also lower in the period.

-The bank's cost-to-income ratio (as per our definition) was 64% as of Q1 2021, worse than that of its large Nordic peers.
+The bank's cost-to-income ratio (as per our definition) was 65% for the first nine months of 2021, worse than that of its large Nordic peers.
 In the current environment, we see the bank's ability to maintain tight cost control as very important.